underndog/confluence_cli/README.md

 ## Update Page Command

-Updates existing Confluence pages with new content and/or attachments.
+Updates existing Confluence pages with new content and/or attachments, ensuring macros remain active.

 ### Basic Syntax
 ```shell